2gis/mobile-sdk-ios-demo/docs/en/examples.md

 ## Adding objects

-To add dynamic objects to the map (such as markers, lines, circles, and polygons), you must first create a [MapObjectManager](/en/ios/sdk/reference/MapObjectManager) object by calling the [createMapObjectManager()](/en/ios/sdk/reference/createMapObjectManager(map%3A)) function and specifying the map instance.
+To add dynamic objects to the map (such as markers, lines, circles, and polygons), you must first create a [MapObjectManager](/en/ios/sdk/reference/MapObjectManager) object, specifying the map instance.
 Deleting an object manager removes all associated objects from the map, so do not forget to save it to a property.

 ```swift
 self.objectsManager = createMapObjectManager(map: map)
 ```

+After you have created an object manager, you can add objects to the map using the [addObject()](/en/ios/sdk/reference/MapObjectManager#nav-lvl1--addObject) and [addObjects()](/en/ios/sdk/reference/MapObjectManager#nav-lvl1--addObjects) methods.
 For each dynamic object, you can specify a `userData` field to store arbitrary data.
 Object settings can be changed after their creation.

+To remove objects from the map, use [removeObject()](/en/ios/sdk/reference/MapObjectManager#nav-lvl1--removeObject) and [removeObjects()](/en/ios/sdk/reference/MapObjectManager#nav-lvl1--removeObjects).
+To remove all objects, call the [removeAll()](/en/ios/sdk/reference/MapObjectManager#nav-lvl1--removeAll) method.

 ### Marker

-To add a marker to the map, call the [addMarker()](/en/ios/sdk/reference/MapObjectManager#nav-lvl1--addMarker) method and specify the required settings as a [MarkerOptions](/en/ios/sdk/reference/MarkerOptions) structure.
+To add a marker to the map, create a [Marker](/en/ios/sdk/reference/Marker) object, specifying the required options ([MarkerOptions](/en/ios/sdk/reference/MarkerOptions)), and pass it to the `addObject()` method of the object manager.
 The most important settings are the coordinates of the marker and its icon.

 You can create an icon for the marker by calling the `make()` method and using [UIImage](https://developer.apple.com/documentation/uikit/uiimage), PNG data, or SVG markup as input.